adrigrillo/Type-on-Strap/pages/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
-feature-img: "assets/img/pexels/circuit.webp"
+feature-img: "assets/img/about/reflection.webp"
-tags: [About, Archive]
+tags: [About me, Archive]
 ---

 IT engineer specialized in distributed and data-driven systems and applications with knowledge